 Following these developments, various health systems are already changing gears in their countries’ COVID-19 response.
 Amidst this, the necessity to build testing facilities at the height of succeeding waves of COVID-19, the urgency to supply tons of personal protective equipment, and the challenge to augment the availability of medicines to treat the disease continues.

-In Southeast Asia, many countries in the ASEAN region are taking advantage of the COVAX to make vaccines available to them.
-Singapore is the first country to commence vaccination of its citizens in December 2020, followed by Indonesia in January 2021.
-Succeeding countries like Malaysia, Thailand, Laos, Myanmar, Cambodia, and Vietnam followed.
+In Southeast Asia, many countries are taking advantage of the COVAX to make vaccines available to them.
 Despite GAVI’s efforts, reports show that high-income countries with only 16% of the world’s population have already had access to 60% of the vaccines5.
-In the midst of this, challenges persist on vaccine distribution and logistics management as the rate at which countries do the vaccination depends on vaccines’ arrival, pushing several countries to rely on other sources of vaccines6.
-Countries like China, India, and Russia respond to this with the rise of vaccine diplomacy that paved the way for vaccine supply to other countries that cannot produce their vaccines.
-It is evident that, given these circumstances, Southeast Asian nations would need to revisit or monitor their economic relationship with these countries.
-Countries in this region also thought of ways to enable travel, with digital vaccine certificates as part of vaccine rollout proposals7.
-Southeast Asian leaders contemplate bilateral and multilateral agreements regarding travel restrictions and vaccine passports, among others.
+In the midst of this, challenges persist on vaccine distribution and logistics management as the rate at which countries do the vaccination depends on vaccines’ arrival.
+This, in turn, pushes several countries to rely on other sources of vaccines6.
+Vaccine diplomacy issues also emerge as equity in vaccines access and supply form part of the diplomatic conversations.
+It is evident that, given these circumstances, Southeast Asian nations would need to revisit or monitor their economic ties with other countries regarding this agenda.While vaccination is underway, countries in this region are alsothinking of ways to enable travel, with digital vaccine certificates as part of vaccine rollout proposals7.
+Moreover, Southeast Asian leaders contemplate bilateral and multilateral agreements regarding travel restrictions and vaccine passports.

 In the Philippines, lockdowns have resulted in a projected 214,000 babies born in 2021 as access to reproductive health services, especially the poor, has been interrupted8.
 The country’s Population Commission regarded this unprecedented event as a “national social emergency.”
 Furthermore, the disruption of services has caused the decline in ante-natal check-ups and delivery due to most mothers’ fear of contracting the virus in health facilities.
 Before the pandemic, around 2,600 mothers died every year in the country.
 However, in 2020, an additional 670 mothers or a 26% increase in maternal deaths have been recorded due to the pandemic9.
 There was also an observed rise in psychiatric symptoms during the early phase of the pandemic10.
 To curb these effects and return to normal, the Philippines targets 70 out of 108 million Filipinos for vaccination in the next three to five years.